Floth 69 Robertson Street

 Queensland | Urban

-The Australian Bicycle Council’s 2017 cycling participation survey indicates that, along with the Australian Capital Territory, more people cycle in the Northern Territory in a typical week than in any other State Census journey to work data indicates that more people walk and cycle to work in the Northern Territory than in any other State or Territory.
-Relatively high levels of walking and cycling in the Australian context are supported by a well-developed network of off road shared paths in the major centers across the Territory.
+The Australian Bicycle Council’s 2019 cycling participation survey indicates that, along with the Australian Capital Territory, more people cycle in the Northern Territory in a typical week than in any other State.
+Furthermore, Census journey to work data indicates that more people walk and cycle to work in the Northern Territory than in any other State or Territory.
+Relatively high levels of walking and cycling in the Australian context are supported by a well-developed network of off-road shared paths in the major centres across the Territory.
 All paths in the Northern Territory are shared paths, which means both cyclists and pedestrians can use all paths.

 Integrated transport and land use planning for the Territory includes consideration of active transport (including cycling, walking and public transport) in strategic level plans.
 The Northern Territory Planning Scheme includes high level principles to support active transport and at the regional level, the Darwin Regional Land Use Plan acknowledges the role of active transport in fostering liveable and sustainable communities.
 The regional land use plan is linked to the Darwin Regional Transport Plan which includes an active transport goal of ‘safe, convenient, cycling and walking to support healthy, connected communities’.